Middle East and North Africa Energy 2018

 Attempts by OPEC and its allies to rebalance global oil markets and raise prices through supply cuts appear to be having a mixed effect.
 This session will focus on contemporary political and market challenges of attempts to control supply and manage global oil prices.

-- To what extent have recent oil price rises of 20 per cent since mid-October 2017 been driven by heightened political uncertainties rather than material changes in the supply and demand picture?
+- To what extent have oil price rises of 20 per cent since mid-October 2017 been driven by political uncertainties rather than material changes to oil demand?

-- What effect is OPEC’s price control having on the economic diversification strategies of oil producers in the Middle East?
+- What effect is this having on the economic diversification strategies of oil producers in the Middle East?

-- Are international oil companies (IOCs) and national oil companies (NOCs) investing in spite of lower revenues?
+- What levels of capex can be expected by international oil companies (IOCs) and national oil companies (NOCs) at current prices?

 Session Two | Changing Demand for Oil